 - The University must keep a record of your current passport and visa.
 If you get a new passport or visa, you must send a copy to firstname.lastname@example.org.
 This includes if you get a BRP replacement.

 - Check your Brookes email address and respond to any requests from University staff.
 This is particularly important if you receive emails from International Student Compliance Team (ISCT) or International Student AdviceTeam (ISAT) relating to your visa.

 You must not work more hours per week than allowed on your visa.

-- If you need to apply for a visa extension for retakes or after a period of Approved Temporary Withdrawal (ATW), contact us 3-4 months before your visa expires.
-ISAT will help you with this process but you must make your application before your current visa expires otherwise you will become an ‘overstayer’.
+If you need to apply for a visa extension for retakes or after a period of Approved Temporary Withdrawal (ATW), contact us at least 2 months before your visa expires.
+ISAT will help you with this process, but you must make your application before your current visa expires if you are eligible to apply inside the UK and are planning to do so, otherwise you will become an ‘overstayer’.
 You may have to stop studying and the University may report you to the UKVI.

 - If you need to take time out of your studies, you will need to apply for Approved Temporary Withdrawal and leave the UK.
 We will report this to the UKVI who will curtail (cut short) your visa and you will have 60 days in which to leave the UK.
 When you want to come back to finish studying, you will need to apply for a new CAS and for a new visa.

 If you have any questions about any of the above procedures, contact ISAT.